Slash Commands

 .md

-Command Not Found: When a slash command isn't found, the LLM will see:
+Command Not Found: When a slash command isn't found, the LLM will see an error message indicating where commands should be located.
+This helps guide you to create the command in the right place.

 Command Conflicts: